turingschool/mod-0-curriculum/syllabus.md

     - `command + s` - save a file
     - `command + q` - quit an application
     - `command + tab` - switch applications
 - **Navigating the Mac Environment:** There are many things that are different about using the Mac environment if you're more familiar with PC.
 For example, did you know that using two fingers on the trackpad allows you to scroll up and down efficiently?
-Or that swiping up on your trackpad with three fingers allows you to see all open windows?
+Did you also know that swiping up on your trackpad with three fingers allows you to see all open windows?
 If this is your first time using a Mac, it is highly recommended that you watch this [Mac Tutorial for Beginners](https://www.youtube.com/watch?v=67keaaWOKzE&t=0s) and spend some time getting comfortable with your new machine.

 ## Before Your First Mod 0 Session
 There are a number of steps you must complete before attending your first session of Mod 0.
 First and foremost, it is **essential** that all students complete the [Computer Setup]({{ site.baseurl }}/computer-setup) (1-2 hours) prior to attending the first session.
 It is recommended that you start this computer setup at least _one week_ before attending the first session to give yourself enough time to work through any issues that arise.
 In addition to completing the Computer Setup, student must also complete the following steps: